KWR-Water/hgc/docs/source/api/hgc.io.rst

 1. Map the features in the original file to features recognized by HGC with “hgc.io.generate_feature_map()”.
 For example, “Iron”: “Fe”.
 Check the mapping manually and adjust if necessary.
 2. Map the units in the original file to units recognized by HGC with “hgc.io.generate_unit_map()”.
 For example, “mg-NO3/L”: ”mg/L”.
 Check the mapping manually and adjust if necessary.
 3. Read the original file and and convert the data with “hgc.io.import_file()”
 4. Convert the imported data to a dataframe in HGC wide format with “hgc.io.to_hgc()”

 ===================
 Example: import stacked data
 ===================
-Let’s try using an excel file with stacked data as example.
+Let’s try using an excel file with stacked data as a simple example.
+Note: the testing file is also availabe in the folder of 'tests': .\tests\test_example1.py

 ----------------------
-Step 1: hgc.io.generate_feature_map()
+Step 1: hgc.ner.generate_feature_map()
 ----------------------
 First map the features in the original file, to feature names recognized by HGC.
 """

 import pandas as pd
 import hgc
+from pathlib import Path

 # compile a list of features by slicing the original file
 lst_features = list(pd.read_excel(Path(__file__).cwd()/'tests/example1.xlsx', sheet_name='stacked')['Feature'])